chasemc67/psionic-muse-viewer/README.md

 # Muse EEG Data Annotator

-This Muse EEG Data Annotator is our submission for the first inaugural SF UAP Hackathon
+This Muse EEG Data Annotator is our submission for, and a **top 5 finalist** of, the first inaugural SF UAP Hackathon

 This project aims to collect and annotate data around Anomalous Cognitive Experiences with the ultimate goal of training a model to detect the experiences in real-time.